swapmyvote/swapmyvote/doc/new_election/by_election_data_coding_tasks.md

 ## Preparing data

-### Switch to by election mode if need be

-See [db/seeds.rb](../../db/seeds.rb) and [db/seeds_for_general_election.rb](../../db/seeds_for_general_election.rb) and edit.

-### YAML file
+### YAML files

 A yaml file needs to be prepared with all the party and constituency data.
 Previous yaml files should be a guide, for example see the commits for the By Election in 2020 and the files

+    db/fixtures/be2022.yml

     db/seeds.rb
     db/fixtures/be2022/candidate.rb
     db/fixtures/be2022/party.rb
+    db/fixtures/be2022_yaml.rb
     spec/db/fixtures/be2022/candidate_spec.rb
     spec/db/fixtures/be2022/party_spec.rb
-    db/fixtures/be2022.yml
-    db/fixtures/be2022_yaml.rb
     spec/db/fixtures/be2022_yaml_spec.rb

+### Switch to by election mode if need be

+See [db/seeds.rb](../../db/seeds.rb) and optionally edit so that the default election type is by election.
+This can be overridden using an environment variable (ELECTION_TYPE=by), however, making the edit means other developers don't need to remember to use the envirobment variables.

 ### Poll predictions from electoral calculus